The Gerogerigegege

-Though they are often categorized with Japanese harsh noise acts such as Merzbow and Masonna, The Gerogerigegege has also released albums of more straightforward punk rock (Sexual Behavior in the Human Male), noise (45 RPM Performance), and ambient music (None Friendly, Endless Humiliation), in addition to several seven inch records mixing these styles with found recordings.
-The group is best known for their 1990 album Tokyo Anal Dynamite, a 75-track live album drawing from grindcore, noise and hardcore punk.
+Though they are often categorized with Japanese harsh noise acts such as Merzbow and Masonna, The Gerogerigegege has also released albums of more straightforward punk rock (Sexual Behavior in the Human Male), noise (45 RPM Performance), and ambient music (None Friendly, Endless Humiliation and >(decrescendo)), in addition to several seven inch records mixing these styles with found recordings.
+The group is known for their 1990 album Tokyo Anal Dynamite, a 75-track live album drawing from noisecore, noise and hardcore punk.

 Despite limited coverage during their initial run, due in part to the material's extreme sound and vulgar subject matter, their music has since garnered a cult following.
 Juntaro Yamanouchi also ran the Vis a Vis record label.

 History

+The Gerogerigegege was founded by Juntaro Yamanouchi in 1985, and their first performances took place in S&M clubs.
+Their first performance outside of said clubs took place at the auditorium of Waseda University in October 1986.